masterxq/xmega-usb-soundcard/README.md

 For make it easy to use, the includes i normaly use are stripped down to a minimum from a large avr library i wrote.
 So if something looks unnessesary it possibly a remnant of the complete library.
 It is absolutely possible that it is really unnessesary for this use case.

 ### build
 On linux, the build of the Firmware should be done with _make_ after installing the avr lib and compiler.
 It can be programmed with _make program_.
 If you write your own Makefile for it pay attention the compiler flag _-fno-jump-tables_.
 Is sadly needed for some sections of the code.
-The audio controller is untested on Windows.
-If you test it, drop me a message please.

 ### Outputs
 * PORTC 7 is used for CPU CLK out.